Updated June 2023

-One of the attractions of a hosted service, such as hosted Kafka, is the peace of mind that a third party is responsible for ensuring uptime.
-In this post we challenge that misconception and suggest an improved approach to managed Kafka.
+One of the attractions of managed services, such as Kafka as a Service, is the peace of mind that a competent third party is responsible for ensuring uptime.

 What are you giving up when a third party hosts your managed Kafka?